CorrodedCoder/tpwand/README.md

 It can be used as part of the normal Minecraft Bedrock client or as part of the Minecraft Bedrock Dedicated Server.

+## Demonstration

+A demonstration of the features can be seen at https://youtu.be/bM5eFTiljy4

 ## Features

-1) Teleport to another players location by selecting their name in a UI.
+1. Teleport to another players location by selecting their name in a UI.
-2) Teleport to the current world spawn point.
+2. Teleport to the current world spawn point.
-3) Teleport to locations previously created by yourself.
+3. Teleport to locations previously created by yourself.
-4) User UI for in game configuration of named locations.
+4. User UI for in game configuration of named locations.
-5) Teleport to well known locations as previously created by an operator.
+5. Teleport to well known locations as previously created by an operator.
-6) Operator only UI for in game configuration of named well known locations.
+6. Operator only UI for in game configuration of named well known locations.

 See [instructions](docs/Instructions.md) for further details of how to install and use the add-on.